Eating Disorders, Running, & Period Loss

 RED-S stands for "relative energy deficiency in sport," and is the result of insufficient caloric intake and/or excessive energy output.
 People with eating disorders, especially athletes, often suffer from both insufficient intake and excessive exercise.
 RED-S can alter many physiological systems, including metabolism, menstrual function, bone health, immunity, protein synthesis, and cardiovascular and psychological health.

-Not only was I putting my body under intense physical stress, but the mental and psychological stress I experienced was enormous.
+Not only was I putting my body under intense physical stress, but the mental and psychological stress I experienced was hefty as well.
 When I began seeing my therapist, I thought she would help me learn to nourish my body better.
-I didn't understand that what I really required was intense psychological help.
+I didn't understand that what I really required was that, yes, alongside psychological help.

 For most of my life, I associated losing my menstrual cycle with fitness, and felt a real sense of failure when I did occasionally bleed.
 This attitude was underscored by the mentality of those around me; coaches and team doctors who validated the sense that my experience was normal.

 Menstruation is not a cozy, comfortable subject to discuss over dinner, and growing up, I hated the idea of dealing with a monthly blood geyser.
-From seventh grade until my senior year, I had only two periods and was intensely relieved I was able to largely avoid the messy business of womanhood.
+From seventh grade until my senior year, I had only two periods and was relieved that I was able to largely avoid the messy business of womanhood.
 The first time I tried to use a tampon, I couldn’t figure out where to put it, and sadly turned to Google for step-by-step instructions on how to locate my vagina and where to insert a tampon.
 The fact that I found periods so horrifying and confusing speaks volumes about how I was taught to conceptualize not only my own body, but women's bodies.
-Periods were not, and are still not, normalized, which is another reason my discussion with the Texas A&M coach was uncomfortable.
+Periods were not, and are still not, normalized or talked about enough (especially in athletics), which is another reason my discussion with the Texas A&M coach was uncomfortable.

 Looking back, I find it disconcerting that of the dozens of coaches recruiting me, he was the only one who brought up menstruation in relation to physical health.
 He realized that losing a period is unhealthy, saw the connection to eating disorders, and actively tried to get in front of the issue.
 Every other coach was speaking my language—how to be fast, and how to be skinny.